i18next/react-i18next-gitbook/guides/the-drawbacks-of-other-i18n-solutions.md

+---
+description: "What react-i18next does differently from other React i18n solutions: changing the language at runtime, splitting translations into files, and translating mixed JSX in one sentence."
+---

 # Drawbacks of other i18n solutions

 Let's make the sample using our own base i18n framework [i18next](https://i18next.com).
 Like all other solutions, some come with [drawbacks](the-drawbacks-of-other-i18n-solutions.md#the-drawbacks).
 These will be highlighted after samples.